w0rm/gulp-svgstore/README.md

 ### Remove fills

-To remove all fill attributes use the following transformSvg function:
+To remove all fill attributes (so you can set fill from css) use the following transformSvg function:

 ```
 function transformSvg (svg, cb) {